penced0513/Dog-Meet-Up/README.md

 # Planned Routes
 ## /
  * page for not logged in users
- * shows basics of page and has demo button
+ * conatins information about the website and has demo button
 ## Home
  * link to events and groups
 ## Events